bellaz89/HDLtoIMG/README.md

 ![ungrouped](./res/VexRiscv-ungrouped.svg)

 The above example shows the interface of a CPU.
-It would be better to group the signals that belong to the same bus togheter.
+It would be better to group the signals that belong to the same bus together.
 This is possible using the **RegexGroupsPolicy**.
 With this policy the signals are grouped using a regex (**groupRegex**) that matches the group name.